Technology

 Automation is software or hardware that can perform human tasks automatically, error-free, and 5-10 times faster.

-Anything outside of its parameters can’t be dealt with, and it may even crash the system – automation software can’t ‘think’ for itself.
+Anything outside its parameters can’t be dealt with, and it may even crash the system – automation software can’t ‘think’ for itself.

 Bank Fraud Detection